austencloud/tka-desktop/docs/TODO/implementation_support/getting_started.md

 **What to look for and remove:**

-- Comments referencing V1: `# V1 compatibility`, `# Old method`, etc.
+- Comments referencing Legacy: `# Legacy compatibility`, `# Old method`, etc.
-- Commented-out code blocks from V1
+- Commented-out code blocks from Legacy
-- Imports that reference V1 modules
+- Imports that reference Legacy modules
 - Dead code marked as "legacy" or "deprecated"

 ### **Step 3: Validate Changes**